azat-co/aws-intermediate/02-modules.md

 # Lab 1: Power to AWS CLI

-Task: Install AWS CLI, configure, create an instance with apache httpd via AWS CLI and no SSH, make the HTML page (hello world) visible in the browser *publicly*
+Task: Install AWS CLI, configure, create an instance with apache httpd via AWS CLI and no SSH, and then make the HTML page (hello world) visible in the browser *publicly*

-Detailed instructions and link are in labs/1-hello-world-aws-cli.md
+Detailed instructions and links are in labs/1-hello-world-aws-cli.md

 Time to finish: 15 min 👾